 “Methods of assessment are determined by our beliefs about learning.
-According to early theories complex higher-order skills had to be acquired bit-by-bit by breaking learning down into a series of prerequisite skill, a building-blocks-of-knowledge approach.
+According to early theories, complex higher-order skills had to be acquired bit-by-bit by breaking learning down into a series of prerequisite skill, a building-blocks-of-knowledge approach.
 However, evidence from contemporary cognitive psychology indicates that all learning requires that the learner think and actively construct increasingly complex mental models.”
+Robert Dietel

 Traditional definitions of authentic assessment generally include the following indicators:

-- Duplicate day to day problems and tasks
+- Duplicates day to day problems and tasks

-- Deal with real problems that individual face on a daily basis
+- Responds to real problems that individual face on a daily basis

 In sentence form it looks like this: